hunt-genes/SMED8020/Day3-1-METAL/README.md

   * population stratification

 ## Instructions
-#### 0. [METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) can be installed using the pre-compiled binaries for your operating system.
+#### 0. We have [installed METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) using the pre-compiled binaries for you.
+An updated version of METAL that should work on machines requiring 64-bit is available [here](https://github.com/statgen/METAL/blob/master/README.md).

 For today's practical we have alreading installed the correct version here:
 `/mnt/scratch/software/liftOver`

 #### 1. Organizing summary statistics

 Usually you would download publically available summary statistics from the internet to your local machine.
+For convience for this practical, we have already downloadeded summary statistics from 3 studies, BBJ, HUNT, and GLGC.

-For convience for this practical, the data can copied for the directory `/mnt/scratch/benb/data/Day3/`
+The data can copied for the directory `/mnt/scratch/benb/data/Day3/`

 Alternative: Downloaded from [here](https://ntnu.box.com/s/rvytm8ymd8iple8negy8ix8x5vp7qs9a).
 You will need about 1.7 GB.